asycodes/shell_progs/README.md

 ./cseshell
 ```

-From there, you can execute built-in commands and any of the included system programs (e.g., `find`, `ld`, `ldr`).
+From there, you can execute built-in commands and any of the included system programs (e.g., `find`, `ld`, `ldr` etc).

 ## System Programs

-- `find.c` - Searches for files in a directory.
-- `ld.c` - List the contents of the curent directory.
-- `ldr.c` - List the contents of the current directory recursively.

-Each program can be executed from the CSEShell once it is running.
-This starter code only allows the shell to execute a command once before exiting because `execv` replace the entire process' address space.
-Students need to fix this and allow the shell to prompt for more commands in Programming Assignment 1.

-## Files Directory
+System Programs available are as seen under the System Program directory list above!

+## Additional features supported

+- Multi Language Supported (English and Malay), however its limited to 2 system programs (help and usage)
+- Improved Prompt Details, time, user.
+- User Profile, with the user_config file, the shell is able to be manipulated such that it fits to the user's preferences.
+- Better UI control for user, user can change text emoji as seen in the prompt (happy,tired,angry)

 The `files/` directory contains various text, PDF, and image files for testing the functionality of the CSEShell and its system programs.